 ACE inhibitors block an important step in the renin-angiotensin-aldosterone system (RAAS) — a process that regulates your blood pressure using different enzymes (a type of protein) and hormones.

-ACE inhibitors also increase the amount of a protein called bradykinin.
+ACE inhibitors also increase the amount of a peptide (short protein chain) called bradykinin.
 Bradykinin lowers your blood pressure by causing your blood vessels to relax.
 This helps your kidneys get rid of extra salt from your blood.
 ACE normally breaks down bradykinin.
 When ACE is blocked, the amount of bradykinin in your body increases.

 A cough is one of the most commonly reported side effects of all ACE inhibitors.
 Research findings vary as to how common the symptom is among people who take an ACE inhibitor, ranging from 1 percent to more than 30 percent.